redaktor/owl2jsonschema.js/README.md

 # owl2jsonschema.js
 > ### **WIP**
 > > Do not use for production yet.
 Might change or rename at anytime.
-Do report bugs.
+Do report bugs!

 Convert OWL / RDFS / XML Schema to JSON Schema.
 ---